Dana Seetahal

-Dana Saroop Seetahal SC (July 8, 1955 – May 4, 2014) was an Independent Senator in the Trinidad and Tobago Senate.
+Dana Saroop Seetahal SC (8 July 1955 – 4 May 2014) was a Trinidad and Tobago lawyer and politician.
+She served as an Independent Senator in the Senate.
 She was an attorney at law in private practice and was formerly a lecturer at the Hugh Wooding Law School, Trinidad and Tobago, where she held the position of Course Director in Criminal Practice and Procedure.
-She was assassinated in Port of Spain on May 4, 2014.
+She was assassinated in Port of Spain on 4 May 2014.